numman-ali/url-shortner/README.md

 than seeing people use your application?

 I mention the details of the app below, but I know, and it's a fact, that there is always improvements to be made.
-I mean why else was version number created!
+I mean why else were version numbers created!
 Jokes aside, my aim is to be the best that I can be.
 I've read over the Primary Bid spec at least 6 times now, and I'm sure it's the place I need to be.
-I want to be in a high performing environment, I want help make magic and work with some amazing people.
+I want to be in a high performing environment, help make magic and work with some amazing people.

-Looking forward to breaking down this app with yourselves and knowing where I can better myself.
+Looking forward to breaking down this app with yourselves and knowing where I can better myself!

 Speak soon, Numman